whearne/Insight-Ventures-Excel/README.md

 git clone https://github.com/whearne/Insight-Ventures-Excel.git

 2. Ensure you have a compatible version of Microsoft Excel to view and interact with the dashboard.
-3. Explore the visualizations and gain insights into your sales performance, cost efficiency, and market trends.
+3. Explore the visualisations and gain insights into your sales performance, cost efficiency, and market trends.
 ## Usage
 This dashboard is designed for:

 - **Executive Management**: For strategic decision-making and gaining holistic insights into overall sales performance.
-- **Sales and Marketing Teams**: To analyze trends, evaluate campaign effectiveness, and identify growth opportunities.
+- **Sales and Marketing Teams**: To analyse trends, evaluate campaign effectiveness, and identify growth opportunities.
 - **Regional Managers**: To monitor regional sales performance, compare results, and make localized decisions.
-- **Financial Analysts and Operations Managers**: To analyze profitability, optimize inventory, and improve operational efficiency based on sales data.
+- **Financial Analysts and Operations Managers**: To analyse profitability, optimize inventory, and improve operational efficiency based on sales data.

 ## Project Files